shine102/qr-scanner/README.md

 ## Security Notes
 - QR decoding happens entirely within the popup using ZXing’s WebAssembly implementation, so the image data never leaves your machine.
-- The extension requests only the `storage` permission for the local history feature.
 - URL links are restricted to `http`/`https` schemes and open in a new tab with `rel="noopener noreferrer"` to avoid opener attacks.

 ## Development